-do not imitate what {is} evil (ULT)
+do not imitate what {is} evil (ULT) do not imitate a bad example like that (UST)

-"do not copy the evil things that people do"
+Alternate translation: "do not copy the evil things that people do"

-but what {is} good (ULT)
+but what {is} good (ULT) Instead, keep imitating good examples (UST)

 There are words left out but they are understood from the previous clause.
 Alternate translation: "but imitate the good things that people do" See the UST.
 (See: Ellipsis)